-Default by Seller.
+14.2 Default by Seller.
 If Seller should fail to consummate the transaction contemplated herein for any reason other than default by Buyer, Buyer may elect, without limitation, any one or more of the following remedies: (i) to enforce specific performance of this Agreement; (ii) to bring a suit for damages for breach of this Agreement; (iii) to terminate this Agreement whereupon Seller will reimburse Buyer for Buyer's out-of-pocket expenses incurred with respect to this transaction, including reasonable attorneys' fees and inspection costs; or (iv) pursue any and all remedies at law or equity.
 No delay or omission in the exercise of any right or remedy accruing to Buyer upon the breach by Seller under this Agreement shall impair such right or remedy or be construed as a waiver of any such breach theretofore or thereafter occurring.
-The waiver by Buyer of any condition or the breach of any term, covenant or condition herein contained shall not be deemed to be a waiver of any other term, covenant, condition or any subsequent breach of the same or any other term, covenant or condition contained herein.
+The waiver by Buyer of any condition or the breach of any term, covenant, condition herein contained shall not be deemed to be a waiver of any other term, covenant, contained herein.